 Commercial Carrier Journal has ranked the top for-hire trucking companies since the late 1960s.
-The CCJ Top 250 represents the most comprehensive ranking of active carriers in the industry as it takes into account not only the revenues posted by a trucking company but also its fleet size and employment base.
+The CCJ Top 250 is the most comprehensive ranking of active carriers.
+Our ranking takes into account not only the revenues posted by a trucking company but also its ﬂeet size and employment base.

 Rankings based strictly on revenues often capture activities that have only an indirect relationship to transportation.
 Blending revenue, equipment and drivers also allows for a reasonable way to capture carriers that decline to disclose revenue.

 The CCJ Top 250 ranking treats all carriers under one umbrella as a single entity.
 Carriers with signiﬁcant ownership by an individual, family or company but not organized under a single management team are treated separately.
 Also, carriers that went out of business or were acquired by other companies in 2019 aren’t listed.
 Instead, only active carriers are displayed.
 For a detailed explanation of the CCJ Top 250 ranking methodology, see “Ranking Methodology” to the right.